-- 1. Column B. In addition to the information already requested, describe the interest that is closing the ETIP; explain what caused the interest to terminate; and list the year the gift portion of the transfer was reported and its item number on Schedule A that was originally filed to report the gift portion of the ETIP transfer. - 2.
-Column D. Give the date the ETIP closed rather than the date of the initial gift. - 3.
-Column E. Enter "N/A" in Column E.
+1. Column B. In addition to the information already requested, describe the interest that is closing the ETIP; explain what caused the interest to terminate; and list the year the gift portion of the transfer was reported and its item number on Schedule A that was originally filed to report the gift portion of the ETIP transfer.

+2. Column D. Give the date the ETIP closed rather than the date of the initial aift.

+3. Column E. Enter "N/A" in Column E.

-The value is entered only in Column B, Part 1, Schedule C. See the instructions for Schedule C.
+The value is entered only in Column B of Part 1, Schedule C. See page 10 of the instructions.